30.08.24

 The GIA color grading scale, which is the industry standard, is made up of 23 lettered color grades, subdivided into five categories: colorless (D-F); near colorless (G-J); faint (K-M); very light (N-R); and light (S-Z).
 Each letter grade has a clearly defined narrow range of color appearance.
 And anything with more body color than Z (or that is any color other than yellow or brown) is considered a fancy color diamond, but we’ve got a different post for that.
 Anywho…for most jewelry applications, we recommend staying in the D-M range.

 Colorless (D-F) If you are just solidly in the colorless camp, and don’t ever want to even think you see a flash of color in your diamond, this is the range for you.
-We don’t often recommend going with a D color, unless you’re ready to pay the price for something you can’t see.
-Really.
-You won’t see the difference between a D, E, or F, especially once it’s set in a piece of jewelry.
+While you may not see a massive difference between a D, E or F diamond, this range is the best of the best so you really can’t go wrong.

 Near Colorless (G-J) This near colorless range is considered by most of the industry to be the real sweet spot of quality and price.
 But that doesn’t mean you can willy nilly choose from G to J and not see the difference.
 Because you probably will.
 Put a G and a J next to each other and the average human can probably determine which is which.
 But if you’re going for a “colorless” look, a G will still serve you well at a more reasonable price tag.
 And if you don’t mind a hint of warmth, or you’re setting your stone in yellow gold, then please, please, please, consider the lower range of color here.
 A I or J color diamond in yellow gold will honestly face up very bright and you’ll save loads of cash.